jormur/Big-Data-Trust-Project/README.md

 In summary, based on the double selection analysis, the selected variable (exposure to news media) does not have a statistically significant effect on reported trust in government.

 ### References
+- Demography of Europe—More women than men. (n.d.).
+Demography of Europe.
+Retrieved June 15, 2023, from https://www.istat.it/demografiadelleuropa/bloc-1b.html?lang=it

 - European Social Survey European Research Infrastructure (ESS ERIC).
 (2023).
 ESS10 integrated file, edition 3.0 [Data set].
 Sikt - Norwegian Agency for Shared Services in Education and Research. https://doi.org/10.18712/ESS10E03_0

 - Numbeo. (n.d.).
 Crime Index by Country 2023 [Data set].
 Retrieved June 15, 2023, from https://www.numbeo.com/crime/rankings_by_country.jsp